risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-set-background-ddl.md

 Use the `SET BACKGROUND_DDL` command to run Data Definition Language (DDL) operations, such as creating materialized views in the background.

-When `BACKGROUND_DDL` is set to true, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.

-When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute as per normal.

 ## Syntax

 ```sql
 SET BACKGROUND_DDL = { true | false };
 ```

+- When `BACKGROUND_DDL` is set to true, any subsequent DDL operations will be executed in the background, allowing you to proceed with other tasks.

+- When `BACKGROUND_DDL` is set to false (or not set at all), the DDL operations will execute as per normal.

 ## Supported DDL operations

 - [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md)

+## Background management

-## Monitor progress
+### Monitor progress

 You can monitor the progress of background DDL operations using the [`SHOW JOBS`](/sql/commands/sql-show-jobs.md) command.

-## Cancel jobs
+### Cancel jobs

 Running jobs in the background can be cancelled using the [`CANCEL JOBS`](/sql/commands/sql-cancel-jobs.md) command followed by the job ID.

-## Concurrent jobs
+### Set concurrent jobs

 The maximum number of concurrent creating streaming jobs can be adjusted using the `ALTER SYSTEM SET max_concurrent_creating_streaming_jobs` command.